So many people hold ill feelings about that six-letter word. The ever so restrictive, unachievable, hard to grasp, math-phobic BUDGET! You know.

 Be smart about this.
 Some things are not a bargain when purchased in bulk.
 Do the math and decide if it’s right for your food budget.

-You can check out this article about warehouse stores here: How Warehouse Stores May Blow Your Mind And Save Your Cash!
+You can check out this article about warehouse stores: How Warehouse Stores May Blow Your Mind And Save Your Cash!

 Buy Multi-Use Items.

-This could be so many things.
-Buying a whole chicken and stretching it for more than one meal.
-A coat with a zip-out liner for more than one season.
+Multi-use items could be so many things.
+It’s buying a whole chicken and stretching it for more than one meal—a coat with a zip-out liner for more than one season.

 My Instant Pot is a pressure cooker, a slow cooker, a rice cooker, and a yogurt maker.
 Check out this article about the best instant pot knockoffs: 4 Best Selling Instant Pot Knock-Offs.